INTRODUCTION: TWO VOICES FROM A SHATTERED AGE

 The Third Way: Fight like Sun Tzu.
 Think like Lao Tzu.
 Win both.

-PART ONE: TWO PHILOSOPHIES, ONE TRADITION
+PART ONE: TWO DOCTRINES, ONE TRADITION

 Where They Agree